Master's Degree Programs

 Graduates find management or research positions in public health or biomedical science fields in domestic and international settings at academic institutions and national, state, and local government agencies as well as in private industry, the military, healthcare organizations, biotechnology or pharmaceutical companies, and nonprofits.
-Learn more about the MSPH in Parasitology and Tropical Medicine.
+Learn more about the MSPH in Tropical Medicine.

 Return to Top

 Master of Health Administration program